HongyiZhan/Mental-Health-Intelligent-Chatbot/README.md

 Before you begin, make sure you have the following:

-- Python 3.x installed
+- Python 3.x installed for processing the web back-end
-- An OpenAI API key
+- An OpenAI API key to generate responses
-- An Azure account for data storage
+- An Azure account for conversation histor storage
-- An HTML web server
+- An User-friendly HTML web interface for chatting

 ### Innovative Workflow